nojaf/telplin/docs/docs/usage.md

 4. The signature files are written next to their implementation files, and each one is listed in the project file directly before its implementation.
 5. The `private` keyword is removed from the let bindings the signature leaves out.
 With a signature file in place, a binding it does not mention is private whether or not it says so.

+The input can also be a folder that holds exactly one project file, or a response file (see below).

 Anything after `--` is passed to the design time build:

 > telplin src/App/App.fsproj -- -p:Configuration=Release